mikebaldi/Idle-Champions/SharedFunctions/README.md

 > IC_SaveHelper_Class.ahk

 IC_SaveHelper_Class is used for building save server call strings.
-It works through mediating interactions between managed DLLs and the rest of the script.
-Requires CLR.ahk, Ionic.Zlib.dll and GzipWrapper.dll.
+Currently mainly used to force stack conversion on resets.

 > IC_SharedFunctionsClass.ahk